 If you are unsure if you will be able to meet the conditional requirements of an admission offer, please contact us at firstname.lastname@example.org as soon as possible.
 You may be eligible to request a deferral to the next intake.

 Yes.
 Since its inception, the MSW program has maintained continuous accreditation by the CASWE (Canadian Association for Social Work Education).
 An accredited school of social work allows for registration with the provincial social work licensing/registry body upon completion of the program.

 Yes.
 All human service experience (paid is preferred, but volunteer too) is considered when evaluating complete application packages.
 Your application documents and responses to questions are ways to provide the Admission Committee with details about your experience and fit to the social work professional and our program.

 For questions specifically about the MSW program, you may contact the School of Social Work at email@example.com.
-Our Graduate Program Assistant would be happy to assist you and can even set up a phone or online appointment with you.
+Our Graduate Program Administrator would be happy to assist you and can even set up a phone or online appointment with you.

 For questions specific to Field Education, you can contact the Field Education Office at firstname.lastname@example.org.